 Bayside Council conducts approximately 10 Citizenship Ceremonies throughout the year on behalf of the Department of Home Affairs.
-If would like information about the dates of upcoming ceremonies please contact them directly as they manage all waiting lists.
+If you would like information about the dates of upcoming ceremonies please contact them directly as they manage all waiting lists.

 How do I apply for Australian Citizenship?